Rhode Island Bar Exam (UBE) details

 - “Closed universe” practical questions using instructions, factual data, cases, statutes and other reference material supplied by examiners.

-- A scaled score of 80 on the MPRE is required for admission before taking the bar exam.
+- A scaled score of 80 on the MPRE is required for admission within five years prior to applying for admission.

 The MEE and MPT scores are scaled to the MBE.